NikhilMukraj/spiking-neural-networks/README.md

   - Cell grid voltages should be set within a range between the average minimum voltage and average maximum voltage after converging (averages determined by iterating network without any Poisson input), same with adaptive values
   - Could reduce timestep from `0.1` to `0.2` or `0.5` to decrease simulation time
   - If performance is still an issue after using Rayon then try using WGPU with a compute shader or trying to remove allocations in as many areas as possible or pre allocate necessary space and mutate as simulation progresses
+    - May want to phase out optional receptor kinetics with neurotransmitters, neurotransmitters should maybe always have an effect on receptors and makes option stuff cleaner, simpler coupling tests should have option to not use neurotransmitters (instead of receptor kinetics bool)

 - Liquid state machine or attractor based classifier using a similar principle to model above using only STDP